openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 - `-td, --target_devices` devices for infer.
 You can specify several devices using space as a delimiter.
 - `--async_mode` allows run the tool in async mode if launcher support it.
 - `--num_requests` number requests for async execution.
 Allows override provided in config info.
 Default is `AUTO`
-- `--model_attributes` prefix for path with additional models attributes.
+- `--model_attributes` directory with additional models attributes.

 You are also able to replace some command line arguments with environment variables for path prefixing.
 Supported following list of variables:
 * `DATA_DIR` -  equivalent of `-s`, `--source`.